allenheltondev/cicd-changelog/README.md

 ## Architecture Diagram ##
 ![AWS Architecture Diagram](https://readysetcloud.s3.amazonaws.com/changelog-architecture-diagram.png)

+### Business Event Flow ###
+1. Dev team moves Jira issue to **Done** status.
+Jira publishes a webhook containing details about the closed issue.
+2. **AWS API Gateway** proxies directly to **DynamoDB** to store the details.
+3. End user loads the changelog page.
+The page makes a request to load recent changelog details.
+4. **AWS API Gateway** proxies directly to **DynamoDB** to load the details from the database and return them in the response.

 ## Prerequisites ##
 In order to properly run and deploy this app, you must perform the following
 1. [Setup an AWS account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/)